-For Commerzbank's more junior debt classes, our Advanced LGF analysis indicates a high loss given failure, given the limited volume of debt and limited protection from more subordinated instruments and residual equity.
-This leads to a one-notch deduction from the bank's Adjusted BCA.
-We further incorporate additional notching for junior subordinated and hybrid debt instruments, reflecting the instrument's individual features:
+For Commerzbank's more junior debt classes, our Advanced LGF analysis indicates a high loss given failure, leading to a one-notch deduction from the bank's Adjusted BCA.
+We further incorporate additional notching for certain junior subordinated and hybrid debt instruments, reflecting the instrument's individual features:

-- " The Tier 1 instruments (Dated Silent Partnership Certificates) issued by Dresdner Funding Trust I (ISIN: US26156FAB94 or XS0097772965) are rated Baa3(hyb), one notch below the Adjusted BCA14. - " Commerzbank's €3 billion AT1 debt program rating is rated (P)Ba215, reflecting the issued instruments' undated deeply subordinated claims in liquidation, as well as the securities' non-cumulative coupon deferral features, leading to a positioning of three notches below Commerzbank's baa2 Adjusted BCA.
+- " The Tier 1 instruments (Dated Silent Partnership Certificates) issued by Dresdner Funding Trust I (ISIN: US26156FAB94 or XS0097772965) are rated Baa3(hyb), one notch below the Adjusted BCA15. - " Commerzbank's €3 billion AT1 debt program rating is rated (P)Ba216, reflecting the issued instruments' undated deeply subordinated claims in liquidation, as well as the securities' non-cumulative coupon deferral features, leading to a positioning of three notches below Commerzbank's baa2 Adjusted BCA.